Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 #####Yoga Nidra

-The biggest contributor to this is doing yoga nidra: when I feel tired, I’ll lie down and employ a process to relax both my body and my mind.
+The biggest contributor to intentional rest is doing yoga nidra: when I feel tired, I’ll lie down and employ a process to relax both my body and my mind.
 A good portion of the time (50%?)
 I’ll fall asleep and take a nap.
 But regardless, I’ll usually feel alert and energized after 20 to 90 minutes, and I get up and keep moving.
 This has been a game-changer for me.
 Instead of wasting hours with random distractions on the internet while I’m too tired to do any substantive work, I can deliberately rest, and come back refreshed, instead.

 #####Daily structure